Menu

 Block Stitch

-• Written in UK terms
+• Written in UK terms but switchable to US terms below.

 • This pattern gives you the basic principles for the Block Stitch, designed to help you create your own projects.
 You can adapt this pattern to your liking.